-PROVIDER RATE UPLIFTS (GLASGOW PURCHASED SERVICES CONTRACTS)
+- PROVIDER RATE UPLIFTS (GLASGOW PURCHASED SERVICES CONTRACTS)

-- SLEEPOVER RATES - DIRECT PAYMENT RATE UPLIFTS
+- SLEEPOVER RATES

+- DIRECT PAYMENT RATE UPLIFTS

 Purpose of Report: To advise Glasgow City Integration Joint Board of the Scottish Living Wage Settlement for 2020/21.
 Background/Engagement: Since April 2016 the Scottish Government's financial settlements for Glasgow City Council have contained a contribution to support an uplift in the Scottish Living Wage.
 This funding was used to support local uplift awards to Providers and Direct Payment recipients who complied with Scottish Living Wage rates.
-On 12 April 2020, the Cabinet Minister announced a national increase of 3.3% for 2020/21.
+On 12 April 2020, the Cabinet This funding was used to support local uplift awards to Providers and Direct Payment recipients who complied with d) agree that the Partnership will apply a 3.3% uplift to Direct Payments; e) note that this will be subject to Providers confirming they will pay the Scottish Living Wage from 6 April 2020; f) note that the rate increase will be effective from 6 April 2020; g) note that ability to fund future rate increases will be impacted if funding for the 2020/21 uplift is not provided recurringly in the base line settlement for 2021/22; and h) direct the Council to include the Scottish Living Wage obligations in its financial planning, should the Scottish Government funding cease.